jruaux/mongodb-monitoring/README.md

 # Installation

-Install this add-on the same way you would install any Splunk app:
+Install this app the same way you would install any Splunk app:
 - automatically from [SplunkBase](https://splunkbase.splunk.com/app/2957) through *Browse more apps*
-- manually: download the *mongodb.spl* file and install it in your instance
+- manually: download the *mongodb-monitoring.spl* file and install it in your instance

 # Configuration